meshplay/meshplay/docs/_data/notes/oci-models.md

 Sequence Diagram
 <here>
 System Flows
-Flow: Meshery Server Connects to an OCI-compliant Registry unauthenticated
+Flow: Meshplay Server Connects to an OCI-compliant Registry unauthenticated
 Goal: As a system,
-Meshery Server needs to connect to OCI-compliant registries, so that it can offer an index of container images and their details to Meshery users.
+Meshplay Server needs to connect to OCI-compliant registries, so that it can offer an index of container images and their details to Meshplay users.
 Actors:
-Meshery Server, OCI Registry
+Meshplay Server, OCI Registry
 Preconditions:
 User or System has created a connection for any given OCI Registry.
 Assumptions: